matthew-scherf/Empirical-Non-Duality/README.md

 The formalization proves multiple theorems establishing non-dual structure and its consequences.

--`Nonduality` Every phenomenon is inseparable from the substrate.
+`Nonduality` Every phenomenon is inseparable from the substrate.
 This is the master theorem from which others follow.

--`Causal_NotTwo` Causally related phenomena are both inseparable from substrate.
+`Causal_NotTwo` Causally related phenomena are both inseparable from substrate.
 Causality cannot establish real separation.

--`Spacetime_Unreality` Any entity with spacetime coordinates is inseparable from substrate.
+`Spacetime_Unreality` Any entity with spacetime coordinates is inseparable from substrate.
 Spacetime localization does not confer independent reality.

--`Info_Nonreifying` Phenomena carrying information remain inseparable from substrate.
+`Info_Nonreifying` Phenomena carrying information remain inseparable from substrate.
 Information does not create substance.

--`Time_Emergent_NotTwo` Temporal ordering does not create separation from substrate.
+`Time_Emergent_NotTwo` Temporal ordering does not create separation from substrate.
 Time is emergent feature of presentation.

--`Symmetry_Preserves_NotTwo` Gauge transformations preserve inseparability.
+`Symmetry_Preserves_NotTwo` Gauge transformations preserve inseparability.
 Different perspectives do not fragment underlying unity.

--`Concepts_Don't_Reify` Conceptual annotation of phenomena does not make them separately real.
+`Concepts_Don't_Reify` Conceptual annotation of phenomena does not make them separately real.
 Concepts are tools for navigation, not discoveries of intrinsic divisions.

 Each theorem is machine-verified and follows necessarily from axioms.